Cantonese nationalism: In popular culture

-In his 1999 military novel "Chinese Canton Army Uprising," Japanese right-wing writer Masahiro Miyazaki envisioned the plot of the division of South China amid Sino-Japanese conflicts.
-Following Deng Xiaoping's death, the turmoil in China led the successor Li Bingzhang's regime to decide on expansion into Taiwan, the South China Sea, India, and other areas to divert attention from internal conflicts.
-The withdrawal of US forces from Japan also led to a comprehensive crisis in Japan.
-The protagonist of the novel, a Japanese female painter, encountered a secret organization supporting Guangdong and Tibet independence, collaborating with the underworld, during her journey to Kashmir.
-China plunged into chaos, casting a shadow of war over East Asia at the turn of the century.

 The plot of Guangdong's independence is mentioned in two works of Japan's best-selling military novelist Ei Mori.
 In his military novel The New Japan-China War published from 1995 to 2003, Mori created a fictional plot in which China's internal power struggle led to regional conflicts after the death of Deng Xiaoping.
 Because of differences in attitudes toward Taiwan's independence under the lead of Lee Teng-hui, the Guangdong authorities declared independence.
 The Chinese Civil War thus broke out.
 In the military novel The New Japan-China War: The Century of Raging Waves which is set in the fictional 2020s, Guangdong also declared its independence in the later stages of the military conflict between China and Japan and the United States.
 At the end of both novels, the troops of the "Canton Republic" join the United States, Japan, and Taiwan in the war against China.